pyreta/coreweave-frontend-challenge/README.md

 ## Description
 In this challenge you'll be cloning this repo (don't fork), and loading this app locally and then:
 1. Debug where necessary
+2. Become familiar with the current behavior of the app (What is being generated?
+What is being transformed?).
-2. Optimize performance as best you can
+3. Optimize performance as best you can
-3. Refactor and restructure app
+4. Refactor and restructure app
-4. Write tests
+5. Write tests (Hint: Use this step to ensure you don't change the apps behavior)
-5. Feature Add - Calculate and display runtime
+6. Feature Add - Calculate and display runtime
-6. **BONUS** - Style the app
+7. **BONUS** - Style the app

+Please make sure your latest commit contains only your changes.

 See below for loading instructions.